-In January 2009, he was loaned to Spanish Segunda División club Xerex CD.
-Due to surgery on his toe, Altidore did not make an appearance for the club.
-Following the conclusion of his loan, Altidore joined English Premier League side, Hull City A.F.C. on loan for the 2009-10 season.
-With Hull City, Altidore made a combined 31 appearances and scored two goals.
-In January 2011, Altidore joined Turkish Süper Lig club, Buraspor on a six-month loan.
-He made 12 appearances for the club and scored one goal.
-Altidore signed with Dutch Eredivise side, AZ Alkmaar on July 15, 2011 and remained with the club for two seasons, making a combined 93 appearances and scored 51 goals for the club.
+OUTSIDE MLS: After two seasons with the MetroStars (2006-2008), Altidore transferred to La Liga side Villarreal CF on June 4, 2008.
+In January 2009, he was loaned to Spanish Segunda División club Xerex CD but did not make an appearance due to tie surgery.
+He then joined Hull City A.F.C. on loan for 1009-10.
+In 2011, he joined Turkish Super Lig club Buraspor on a six-month loan.
+Atidore signed with Dutch Eredivise side, AZ Alkmaar on July 15, 2011 and remained with the club for two seasons, making a combined 93 appearances and scored 51 goals for the club.
 He was part of the club’s 2012-13 KNVB Cup winning side, and finished as the tournament’s leading scorer.
 That same season Altidore set the record for goals scored by an American playing in a European league with 31.
 Altidore was later sold to Sunderland on July 5, 2013.